dancancro/great-big-example-application/README.md

 ## Prerequisites
 You will need to have [Git](https://git-scm.com/) and [Node.js + NPM](http://nodejs.org) installed on your machine.

-You will also need to install the `typings` NPM package globally via `npm i -g typings`.

 You will also need to install the `angular-cli` NPM package globally via `npm i -g angular-cli`.